alhanoofalabdullah-ai/Docker-CI-CD-Labs/project-10-elk-stack-log-management-platform/README.md

 ---

+# Expected Outcome

+After running the project:

+- Elasticsearch should be available on port 9200
+- Kibana should be available on port 5601
+- Logstash should read application logs
+- Logs should be indexed in Elasticsearch
+- Kibana should allow searching and visualizing logs

+---

 # Future Enhancements

 - Filebeat Integration
+- Docker Container Log Collection
-- Security Logs
+- Security Event Monitoring
-- Nginx Logs
-- Spring Boot Logs
 - Alerting Rules
+- Log Retention Policy
 - Kibana Dashboards
-- Docker Log Collection
+- OpenSearch Migration
-- Kubernetes Log Collection
+- Kubernetes Logging
-- SIEM Integration
+- SIEM Use Cases
-- Cloud Deployment

 ---